mhweiner/hoare/README.md

 - Built-in [powerful diff visualization tool](#visual-diff-tool).
 - Errors or unhandled promise rejections are buffered and grouped under the test file in the output.
 This helps you know where they came from.
 - Clear documentation.

-**Defensive 🛡**
-- Uncaught errors and unhandled promise rejections will cause the test to fail.
-- Any spec files without tests, or tests without assertions, result in a failed test.
-- Strict and deep equality comparison by default.

 **Opinionated 🎓**
 - No nesting of tests.
 This has the following benefits: